docs.rodeo

 A Mozilla logo and some paragraphs.
 A sans-serif font has been set, the font sizes, line height and letter spacing are adjusted, and the main page heading has been centered

-Something you’ll notice about CSS as you use it more: a lot of it is about boxes.
-This includes setting size, color, and position.
-Most HTML elements on your page can be thought of as boxes sitting on top of other boxes.
+Something you’ll notice about CSS as you use it more is that a lot of it is about boxes.
+Most HTML elements on a page can be thought of as boxes that sit on top of (or alongside) other boxes.
+You can set values on these boxes for size, color, positioning, etc. This is referred to as the box model.

 Three boxes sat inside one another.
 From outside to in they are labelled margin, border and padding